Trail descriptions in and around the San Francisco Bay Area

 Purchase a Map

-The ride starts by climbing on Deer Park Fire Road.
-This trail follows the spine of a ridge.
+This ride takes you over a medium-length mixed loop of fire roads and singletrack (and some paved roads) on the foothills of Mount Tamalpais, while rewarding you with a handful of things worth seeing there.
+It starts by climbing on Deer Park Fire Road.
+This is a fire road that follows the spine of a ridge.
 It's a serious climb, but not discouragingly steep.
 Its steepest part (which is the first half) averages 12% grade.
 It then eases up a little bit.
 Then the last third of it has a slope of 11% once again.
-While the route is mostly under tree cover, views open up to the neighboring hill sides once in a while.
+While the climb is mostly under tree cover, views open up to the neighboring hillsides once in a while.

 You'll notice that the route features a spur section at its "top".
-This is to visit Pantoll Ranger Station.
+This is to visit the Pantoll Ranger Station.
 You can purchase park maps, books, and some gift shop items here, as well as find water, restroom facilities, picnic tables, etc. It also happens to be the primary campground area of Mount Tamalpais State Park and an intersection of many trails, so it's not a bad place for a rest stop featuring some good crowd watching.
 I count this as the second thing worth seeing along this ride.
 Whether you'll agree with me that it's worth this side trip is up to you, because that spur you see on the route plot adds an extra 200 feet of climbing and 1.2 miles of distance to your ride.
 You can make this ride a little bit easier by bypassing this.

 © Ergin Guney